[Ord. No. 738, passed 2-22-2010]

 Salons that offer full body massages by a trained massage therapist with at least 500 hours of training in massage therapy and who has passed the national certification exam for massage therapists.

-CABARET — Means an establishment where live entertainment is provided, presented, permitted or performed, which performances are distinguished or characterized by an emphasis on or relationship to specified sexual activities or specified anatomical areas (as defined herein) for observation by or participation of patrons therein.
+CABARET — An establishment where live entertainment is provided, presented, permitted or performed, which performances are distinguished or characterized by an emphasis on or relationship to specified sexual activities or specified anatomical areas (as defined herein) for observation by or participation of patrons therein.
 "Cabaret" also means an establishment which features any of the following: topless dancers and/or bottomless dancers, go-go dancers, strippers, male and/or female impersonators or similar entertainers, and topless and/or bottomless waiters, waitresses and/or employees.

 AGRICULTURE — The commercial cultivation, tilling or use of land for the purpose of growing and storing crops thereon, or of animal or poultry husbandry.